 Freezing the top tier of your wedding cake is all well and good, but after a year, it will be gone.
 You can keep your cake topper on display in a shadow box or use it year after year on your anniversary!

 As your wedding comes to an end you may feel the need to keep every single thing, understandable since you have spent months planning every single detail.
-So, choose a few small, yet important things that you and your partner can cherish for years to come.
+So, choose a few small, yet important things that you and your partner can cherish for years to come as wedding day keepsakes.